 Ask the CEO | July 19, 2022

-CalSTRS knows how difficult raising costs are for nearly everyone, especially our retirees.
+CalSTRS knows how difficult rising costs are for nearly everyone, especially our retirees.
 We offer two programs intended to ease the impact of inflation on you and your fellow retired educators.

 Your CalSTRS pension has built-in protection against inflation, from both a simple annual benefit increase and an anti-inflation program called the Supplemental Benefit Maintenance Account (SBMA).